ooominds/Polish-Aspect/README.md

 # Polish-Aspect

-A package for training an NDL model to learn aspect in Polish verbs using pyndl; it can also be used to convert NKJP tags in Tense and Aspect tags.
+A package for training an NDL model to learn verbal aspect in Polish using pyndl; it can also be used to convert NKJP tags into Tense and Aspect tags.

 ## installation